KSP2Community/PatchManagerDocs/Writerside/topics/Mixins.md

 }
 ```

-As you can see with the last one, the default values of parameters can depend on previous parameters, as default parameters
+> The default values for mixin parameters can depend on previous parameters, as when computing the value of parameters
-are computed from left to right at inclusion time.
+> the computation is done from left to right.
+>
+{style="note"}

 ## Using Mixins